How to remove malware and viruses?

 by | Jan 4, 2024 | Computer, Security | 0 comments

 Removing malware and viruses from your computer typically involves a combination of using antivirus software, performing manual removal steps, and taking preventive measures.
-Here’s a general guide to help you:
+Here’s a step-by-step guide to help you:

 1. Install Antivirus Software: